JohnMGant/VBWinFormRefactorDemo/README.md

 In our blodget example, access to the database is provided by a data access module.
-This module exists for the lifetime of the application and cannot realisticaly be subjected to any automated tests, nor can it be replaced with a mock version to enable testing of components that use it.
+This module exists for the lifetime of the application and cannot realistically be subjected to any automated tests, nor can it be replaced with a mock version to enable testing of components that use it.